masumsoftdev/ultimate-addons-for-contact-form-7/readme.txt

 = 🎉  Telegram Integration With Contact Form 7 =

 It provides integration of Telegram with Contact Form 7 through UACF7.
 This enables your submission data to be effortlessly forwarded to your designated Telegram channel. <a href="https://cf7addons.com/preview/telegram-integration-with-contact-form-7/">Click Here</a> to check live preview.

+= 🎉  Generator Forms with AI in Contact Form 7 =

+This feature allows you to create contact forms with AI prompts.
+With its intuitive interface, you can swiftly create and customize forms, along with Contact Form 7's tags. <a href="https://cf7addons.com/preview/best-ai-contact-form-generator-with-contact-form-7/">Click Here</a> to check live preview.

+= 🎉  Create Digital Signature form with Contact form 7 =

+This feature Facilitates the creation of electronic signatures for individuals seeking to incorporate E-signatures into the system. <a href="https://cf7addons.com/preview/create-best-digital-signature-form-with-contact-form-7/">Click Here</a> to check live preview.

 = 🎉  Contact form 7 CSS =